fstwn/cockatoo/docsource/_build/html/_sources/README.rst.txt

 Licensing
 ---------

+-  Original code is licensed under the MIT License.
 -  NetworkX is licensed under the 3-clause BSD license which can be found in ``licenses/networkx``.
 -  Some code snippets from the COMPAS framework are used within this software.
 This code is licensed under the MIT License which can be found in ``licenses/COMPAS``.
+-  Some code snippets by `Anders Holden
+   Deleuran <https://github.com/AndersDeleuran/>`__ are used with permission.
+They originate from gists and the *FAHS* pipeline, kindly provided by Anders.
+This code is licensed under the Apache License 2.0 which can be found in ``licenses/ahd``.

 Misc
 ----